WMDX

-WMDX (1580 AM) is a commercial radio station licensed to Columbus, Wisconsin, and serving the Madison metropolitan area radio market.
-The station is owned by Sage Weil and Michael Crute, through licensee Civic Media, Inc. Crute is the host of "The Devil's Advocates", a syndicated show for which WMDX serves as the flagship station.
-Branded as "Mad Radio 92.7", WMDX airs a progressive talk radio format.
-WMDX carries live locally programmed news and talk programming for most of the day originating from studios in the Sunset Village neighborhood of Madison as well the Waukesha studios of sister station WAUK.
-The station also carriers live syndicated programing from Stephanie Miller and Thom Hartmann.
+WMDX (1580 AM) is a commercial radio station licensed to Columbus, Wisconsin, and serving the Madison metropolitan area.
+The station is owned by Sage Weil, through licensee Civic Media, Inc. Branded as "92.7 WMDX", the station airs a progressive talk radio format.
+WMDX carries live locally produced news and talk programming for most of the day, originating from studios located on State Street in downtown Madison, as well the Racine studios of sister station WAUK.
+The station also carries live syndicated programming from Stephanie Miller and Thom Hartmann.
 WMDX also serves as the flagship station of the Civic Media Network, a statewide news network with affiliates across Wisconsin.